techinc/LedWallServer/README.md

 If you want to interact with the screen go to 10.168.0.112:3000

 You will be presented with a snes controller.
 The buttons work.
 You can also use arrow keys of your keyboard and the following keys zxcvbn.

+Finding the computer that runs the screen
+---

+You can find it at vijzelstraat 68, next to mediamatic.
+Turn right after you enter, and go through the doors to enter the social space.
+Turn right again.
+You now see the screen modules mounted to the glass cube wall in front of you.
+Below the lower left corner of the screen there is a coffee table with a monitor and a keyboard.
+Below the coffee table is  the computer that controls the screen.
+It is hooked into the monitor and the keyboard.

+The user is LedWall.
+In the home directory of this user in the directory LedWallServer you will find the code.

+Just type git pull to get the most recent code.

+To get the password for the LedWall user send me an email at g U id o cA lv a n o AT y AH oo DOT com.
+All lower case letters.